SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/sharing-and-perm.md

 ### Restrictive Sharing Model

-In the restrictive sharing model, only users who are a member of either the Owner or Manager roles are permitted to add new permissions to a files.
+In the restrictive sharing model, only users who are a member of either the Owner or Manager roles are permitted to add new permissions to a file.

-### Non-restrictive Sharing Model (default)
+### Nonrestrictive Sharing Model (default)

-The non-restrictive sharing model allows any users with edit permissions to a file to add new permissions to this file.
+The nonrestrictive sharing model allows any users with edit permissions to a file to add new permissions to this file.

 This can be configured using the PowerShell cmdlet [Set-SPOContainerTypeConfiguration](/powershell/module/sharepoint-online/set-SPOContainerTypeConfiguration) as per this example: